-On the front of the cabinet was a large coloured illustration behind a pane of glass showing all the parts in the Meccano range, shown on the right.
-Picture courtesy of John Thorpe who sells full sized reproduction prints of the board.
-I do remember sometimes being disappointed because a part I wanted was not in stock and Mum getting impatient as I made up my mind, drooling over the illustrations, as to what other part or parts to choose.
+On the front of the cabinet was a large coloured illustration behind a pane of glass showing all the parts in the Meccano range, shown on the right courtesy of John Thorpe Meccano dealer.
+I remember sometimes being disappointed because a part I wanted was not in stock and Mum getting impatient as I made up my mind, drooling over the illustrations, as to what other part or parts to choose.
 The parts were wrapped in brown paper with a label showing the part number or in yellow card boxes.
-If you bought all the parts left in box you got the box too!
+If you bought all the parts that were left in box you got the box too!

 The blue and gold colour scheme was much maligned by boys when it was introduced, as "being sissy" but it now has a wonderful nostalgic feeling of the thirties.
 The picture below is the cover illustration from set 6a and is a beautiful example of contemporary graphic art.

-The van at the top of the page is something similar to one I remember building not long after I received my blue and gold sets whether quite in this form is quite another matter, it was over 50 years ago!
-This model was built in 2007 with those same old parts the tyres supplied were originally white but have long since perished.
+The van at the top of the page is something similar to one I remember building not long after I received my blue and gold sets whether quite in this form is quite another matter, it was over 60 years ago!
+This model was built with those same old parts the tyres supplied were originally white but have long since perished.
 In 2013 I decided it would be fun to recreate the number 7 set and make again some of those pre-war models.
-I have been collecting the necessary cross hatched blue plates and have stripped and re sprayed all of the gold and red finished parts.
-I have now created a web page showing what I have been building with my refurbished Blue and Gold set.
+I have been collecting the necessary cross hatched blue plates and have stripped and re sprayed all of the gold and red finished parts to make this possible.
+I have now a web page showing what I have been building with my now No.9 refurbished Blue and Gold sets.

 The nineteen fifties was an exciting time to be growing up with new aircraft and cars seemingly announced almost every month.
 Every week there was Dan Dare in the Eagle comic and exciting cut-away drawings in the centre spread showing everything Meccano Boys wanted to know about: how ships, aircraft, tanks diggers and even space ships worked.
 On the Radio there was Jet Morgan and his crew in "Journey into Space."

-Every month I looked forward to the Meccano Magazine to see the latest developments from the Meccano Company, new models, mechanisms, ideas, Dinky Toys and Hornby Dublo Trains.
+Every month I looked forward to the Meccano Magazine ordered from my local dealer to see the latest developments from the Meccano Company, new models, mechanisms, ideas, new Dinky Toys and Hornby Dublo Trains.
 The Meccano Magazine, price one shilling (5p) had to be ordered from the main local Meccano dealer in my case "W. G. Shaddick" of Windmill Street, Gravesend.
 The picture below right is the front cover from, April 1957 Meccano Magazine showing "The Canadian" the trans Canadian train in the Rockies.
 I got to ride in the dome car in those same stainless steel cars through the Rockies in 2006.

 One of my favourite features in the Meccano magazine was the "Model of the month" there were brief instructions and photographs published in the magazine.
 Typed, duplicated and detailed instructions could be obtained free of charge by writing to Meccano Ltd at Binns Road Liverpool.